 Literacy, numeracy and general basic education provision is the priority and broad programmes of education are made available which generally follow an adult education approach.
 Programmes are adapted to take account of the diversity of the prisoner population and the complex nature of prison life.
 Junior and Leaving Certificate courses are available.
-FETAC accreditation is widely used with assessment by portfolio compilation.
+QQI accreditation is widely used by the ETBs.

 Course and programmes can be broadly categorised as follows:

 • Basic Education - including literacy, numeracy, English as a second language and communications

 • Creative Arts - notably music, sound recording and production, drama, art, craft, stone work, creative writing, film production and photography

 • Technology - including woodwork, woodcarving, metalwork, computer-aided design, information technology and horticulture